vasemili/RoseTTAFold-HPC/README.md

 This package contains deep learning models and related scripts to run RoseTTAFold.
 This repository is the official implementation of RoseTTAFold: Accurate prediction of protein structures and interactions using a 3-track network.
 This guide will help you install RoseTTAFold on an HPC system without using sudo permissions or Docker, utilizing CUDA 11.8 and miniconda3.
 Follow each step carefully.

+This installation guide builds upon the resources provided by the [RoseTTAFold Commons](https://github.com/RosettaCommons/RoseTTAFold).

 ## Prerequisites

 1. Ensure you have an account on your HPC.